feature-hub/feature-hub/docs/guides/sharing-the-browser-history.md

 sidebar_label: Sharing the Browser History
 ---

+> The feature described in this guide is also demonstrated in the ["History
+> Service" demo][history-service-demo].

 When multiple Feature Apps coexist on the same page, they shouldn't access the [browser history API][browser-history-api] directly.
 Otherwise, they would potentially overwrite their respective history and location changes.
 To enable